Stories are incredibly important to us.

 Why this happened or that happened.

 We tell ourselves stories.
+All the time.

-The stories we tell are powerful.
+Because stories are powerful.

 They can make or break relationships.

-They can make or break our careers.
+They can make or break careers.

 Our stories can change.